White Crane Films

 White Crane Films is an independent film production company founded in 1990 in London by filmmakers, Ritu Sarin and Tenzing Sonam.
+The company produced feature films, documentaries and art installations under its aegis.

-Focusing primarily on Tibet-related subjects, its productions include, The Reincarnation of Khensur Rinpoche (1991), The Trials of Telo Rinpoche (1993), A Stranger in My Native Land (1998), The Shadow Circus: The CIA in Tibet (1998), the Tibetan feature film, Dreaming Lhasa (2005), and The Thread of Karma (2007).
+Focusing primarily on Tibet-related subjects, productions include, The Reincarnation of Khensur Rinpoche (1991) which inspired Little Buddha to Bernardo Bertolucci.
+The film followed a Drepung monk, who traveled from Karnataka to Tibet passing through Nepal and found the tulku of Khensur Rinpoche (Pema Gyaltsen Rinpoché), the reincarnation of his master.
+The film was shot on 4:3..
+Productions also include The Trials of Telo Rinpoche (1993), A Stranger in My Native Land (1998), The Shadow Circus: The CIA in Tibet (1998), the Tibetan feature film, Dreaming Lhasa (2005), and The Thread of Karma (2007).